-As described in discussion VIII.a) above, the proposed project would not result in the generation of GHGs and the proposed project would be consistent with the applicable strategies from the GHG Reduction Plan Update.
-The proposed project would not conflict with plans, policies, or regulations adopted for the purpose of reducing GHG emissions.
-Therefore, the proposed project would have no impact.
+As described in discussion VIII.a) above, the proposed project would not result in the generation of GHGs.
+Therefore, proposed project would not conflict with plans, policies, or regulations adopted for the purpose of reducing GHG emissions, and the proposed project would have no impact.